cksystemsteaching/selfie/README.md

 }
 ```

-Most of the code is actually for profiling...
+Most of the code is actually for profiling.
+Only the lines involving the local variable `next_rd_value` are relevant for the semantics of the instruction.
+Remember, the `lui` instruction loads the sign-extended immediate value `imm` shifted by 12 bits to the left into register `rd`.
+The sign extension already happened during decoding.
+The global variable `ic_lui` (`nopc_lui`) counts the number of times a `lui` instruction has been executed (without effect).

+...

 ```
 make debug